drexel-ice/EDA-schema/docs/datamodel.md

 A circuit extracted from the design flow is represented as a graph where nodes are IO pins, gates, and wires, and edges are the connections between them.
 This primary netlist graph representation is complemented by more granular graph representations, such as a timing path graph and an interconnect graph.
 Together, these representations complete the schema.

 Presented is the entity relationship diagram (ERD) of EDA-schema.
 The primary graph entities—netlist, clock tree, timing path, and interconnect graphs—are highlighted in gold.
 Additional tabular entities associated with each graph are shown in silver.
-For each circuit, data is available for four states: post floorplan, post placement, post CTS, and post routing.
+For each circuit, a snapshot of data is available for the following design stages/phases.
+- Post floorplan: floorplan
+- Post global placement: global_placement
+- Post detailed placement: detailed_placement
+- Post CTS: cts
+- Post global routing: global_route
+- Post detailed routing: detailed_route

 ![Alt text](images/schema.png)